.NET HELP

 Generate PDF Document Using LinkedList

-Now let's create a PDF document using IronPDF and also demo the usage of LinkedList strings.
+Now let's create a PDF document using IronPDF and also demonstrate the usage of LinkedList strings.

 To start with, open Visual Studio and create a console application by selecting from project templates as shown below.